We regularly hear many questions about the difference between quartz vs granite kitchen countertops, such as:

 Quartz is engineered stone.
 Ground quartz is combined with resins and polymers that form near-indestructible bonds.
 Because it is engineered, the appearance can be controlled somewhat.
 The colours and patterns can be customized to a certain extent and you can expect consistency in appearance.

 Granite is a durable stone, used in buildings and memorials for centuries.
-You’ll need to use a cutting board on your granite countertop – but that’s to protect your knives, not the stone!
-Because granite is one of the hardest materials in the world, cutting directly on it will dull your knives extremely quickly.
-It is possible for granite to chip or crack, however, if something heavy is dropped on it.
-Avoid dropping heavy pots or pans on your granite surface.
+You’ll need to use a cutting board on your granite kitchen countertops – but that’s to protect your knives.
+Because granite is one of the hardest materials in the world, cutting directly on it will dull your knives quickly.
+The polished granite surface can become dull and scuffed without protection, too.

 Quartz is harder than granite.
-In fact, quartz is as scratch resistant as a countertop can be – but that doesn’t mean it can take prolonged jabbing with a knife or sharp tool.
-A cutting board is always a good idea, not only to eliminate any danger from knives but also to keep a sanitary surface where you prepare food.
+In fact, quartz is as scratch resistant as a countertop can be – but that doesn’t mean it can take prolonged abuse from knives or other kitchen tools.
+A cutting board is always necessary, not only to eliminate any danger from knives but also to keep your finish looking shiny.
+Scratches will dull the appearance.

-Cleaning quartz is easy!
+Quartz is easy to clean.
 Use a soft cotton cloth or paper towel with warm water and mild dish soap.
 You can also spray it with a cleaner designed for quartz countertops then wipe it clean.
 Dried on food, grease or gum can be scraped up with a plastic putty knife, then cleaned as usual.